eslint/rfcs/designs/2019-move-to-async-api/README.md

 This method corresponds to `CLIEngine#executeOnText()`.

-Because the returned object of `CLIEngine#executeOnText()` method is the same type as the `CLIEngine#executeOnFiles()` method, the `LinterShell` class inherits that mannar.
+Because the returned object of `CLIEngine#executeOnText()` method is the same type as the `CLIEngine#executeOnFiles()` method, the `LinterShell` class also returns the same type.
 Therefore, the returned value is an array that contains one result.

 ```js
 const { LinterShell } = require("eslint")